camerynd/Project-5-Frontend/README.md

       pet_food: "Spaghetti",
       food_image: "(image url)"
     }
-  ### DELETE/pets#{id}: Deletes pet
+  ### DELETE/pets/:id : Deletes pet
     {
       id: 1
     }

-  ### GET/high_scores: Returns highest scores using custom rendering to render only the five highest scores out of all the high scores of all of the users
+  ### GET/scores: Renders highest scores using custom rendering methods to render only the five highest scores out of all the scores of all users
     {
       id: 1,
       user_id: 1,